Chapter 1: Who Are Gog and Magog? (38:1-2)

-Present day trends in Israeli Society: New Articles
+Appendix 2: Present day trends in Israeli Society – New Article Excerpts

 My generation, born in the ’50s, grew up with the deep, almost religious belief that the two countries shared basic values and principles.
 Back then, Americans and Israelis talked about democracy, human rights, respect for other nations and human solidarity.
 It was an age of dreamers and builders who sought to create a new world, one without prejudice, racism or discrimination.

-If this trend continues, all vestiges of democracy will one day disappear, and Israel will become just another Middle Eastern theocracy.
-It will not be possible to define Israel as a democracy when a Jewish minority rules over a Palestinian majority between the Jordan River and the Mediterranean Sea—controlling millions of people without political rights or basic legal standing.
+If this trend continues… It will not be possible to define Israel as a democracy when a Jewish minority rules over a Palestinian majority between the Jordan River and the Mediterranean Sea—controlling millions of people without political rights or basic legal standing.

 By Noam Chomsky, TomDispatch, September 9, 2014